Virginia Tech® home

 *CHEM 1045: General Chemistry Lab may be moved to the spring semester.
 For students interested in Chemical Engineering (CHE), it's very important to take CHEM 1035 and 1045 in the first fall semester to stay on track with the curriculum.

-The College of Engineering change of major required courses for a restricted engineering degree are ENGE 1215; ENGE 1216; ENGL 1105; MATH 1225; and MATH 1226.
+The College of Engineering change of major required courses for a restricted engineering degree are ENGE 1215 + ENGE 1216 (or ENGE 1414), MATH 1225 + MATH 1226, and ENGL 1105.
 Although CHEM 1035, CHEM 1045, ENGL 1106, and PHYS 2305 are no longer change of major requirement courses, they may still be necessary for degree progression and completion.
-Pathway Electives and/or additional courses are not required to declare a restricted engineering major, but may be necessary to remain on-track for specific disciplines.
+Pathways and additional courses are not required to declare a restricted engineering major, but may be necessary to remain on-track for specific disciplines.

 ENGE 1215 and 1216: Foundations of Engineering